istio/istio.io/content/docs/setup/kubernetes/helm-install/index.md

 1. Istio by default uses LoadBalancer service object types.
 Some platforms do not support LoadBalancer service objects.
-For platforms lacking LoadBalancer support, install Istio with NodePort support instead with the flags `--set ingress.service.type=NodePort ingressgateway.service.type=NodePort egressgateway.service.type=NodePort` appended to the end of the helm operation.
+For platforms lacking LoadBalancer support, install Istio with NodePort support instead with the flags `--set ingress.service.type=NodePort --set ingressgateway.service.type=NodePort --set egressgateway.service.type=NodePort` appended to the end of the helm operation.

 ## Option 1: Install with Helm via `helm template`